TZeys/BimmerScreenFS/docs/hardware/schematic.md

 Pin 15 is fused at 20A because that fuse exists to protect the head unit's wiring, not a 250 mA display.
 Put a 1 to 2 A inline fuse in the tap, as close to the connector as the loom allows.
 A short in the module without one means a 20A fuse holding happily while the thin wire you added becomes the fuse.
+I personally did not use one, but I recommend doing so. _Do as I say, not as I do_

 ## Power and standby

-The connector diagram labels pin 15 as Terminal 30, which normally means permanent battery.
-On this car it does not behave that way.
+Pin 15 on the BMW F22 Headunit seems to be tapped to ACC power.
 The rail comes up when the car is unlocked and drops about 30 minutes after it is locked, because BMW's energy management sleeps the head unit's supply rather than feeding it continuously.